mathieucarbou/YaSolR/docs/pro.md

 # YaSolR Pro

 OSS and Pro firmware are the same, except that the Pro version relies on commercial (paid) libraries which cannot be put in OSS project, but offer a far better UI experience.
-They also help provide some additional features linked to the UI such as PID tuning, better graphs, etc.
+These libraries also help provide some additional features linked to the UI such as PID tuning, better graphs, etc.

 | Feature                    |                          OSS (Free)                          |      PRO (In Exchange of Sponsoring)       |
 | -------------------------- | :----------------------------------------------------------: | :----------------------------------------: |